Designations Congruent with Things: Chapter 26

 “Yes,” Hwi replies.

-Hermann glances pointedly at Newton.
+Hermann glares at Newton.

-“You have corrupted my car,” Hermann says.
+“You’ve corrupted my car,” Hermann says.

 “Hwi, you shameless flatterer,” Newton says.